Aloha (2015 film): Production

 Emma Stone was first to be cast in the film in 2012.

 On July 31, 2013, Alec Baldwin joined the cast of the film.
 There was a casting call for extras on August 29 on Oahu.
-Bradley Cooper went to Hawaii on September 14, twelve days before filming began.
+Bradley Cooper went to Hawaii on September 14, twelve days before filming began on September 26, 2013.

 On October 7, it was announced that principal photography was still underway in Hawaii.
 Stone received ground training on how to fly the Piper PA44-180 Seminole airplane from Rob Moore, Chief Instructor Pilot of Galvin Flight Services Hawaii, who later flew the airplane near Kaʻaʻawa Valley for the inflight shots.
 Moore acted as the aviation technical advisor.
-Cooper was filming in downtown Honolulu on December 18 and 19.
+Cooper was filming in downtown Honolulu on December 18 and 19, 2013.
 On February 2, 2015, Sony Pictures stated that the film's final title would be Aloha; the previous working titles were Deep Tiki and Volcano Romance.

 Music

 The musical score for Aloha was composed by Jónsi & Alex, following Jónsi's collaboration with Cameron Crowe on We Bought a Zoo (2011).
-Originally, Mark Mothersbaugh said in May 2014 that he was going to score the film.
-A soundtrack album was released on May 26, 2015, by Madison Gate Records and Sony Legacy, which included tracks by Vancouver Sleep Clinic, Fleetwood Mac, David Crosby, Jonsi & Alex, Beck and Josh Ritter.
+Mark Mothersbaugh said in May 2014 that originally he was going to score the film.
+On May 26, 2015, Madison Gate Records and Sony Legacy released a soundtrack album, which included tracks by Vancouver Sleep Clinic, Fleetwood Mac, David Crosby, Jonsi & Alex, Beck and Josh Ritter.